Romainua/sui-val-bot/README.md

-# Sui Validator Bot with db and cap operations
+# Sui Validator Bot with db

 The bot is manager of your validator.
 Bot uses:

-cap operations:
+cap operations (change branch to val-ctrl or db/val-contrl):

 -  `request_set_gas_price`
 -  `request_set_commission_rate`